 He understood that.
 "Did you miss me?"
 It was a terribly emotional thing to ask.
 He let the question stand.

-He noticed she did not ask if he'd missed her.
-He had, but not in a way he'd been aware of at the time.
+He noticed she did not ask if he had missed her.
+He had, but not in a way he had been aware of at the time.
 Valeris had been exciting.
-Valeris had been like a strong perfume that took over and filled your head, leaving room for nothing else.
-But once it faded, you realized that it was too strong, too heady.
-False and bright with no substance--none that mattered, none that wasn't tinged with betrayal.
+Valeris had been like a strong perfume that took over and filled his head, leaving room for nothing else.
+But once it faded, he had realized it was too strong, too heady.
+False and bright with no substance—none that mattered, none that was not tinged with betrayal.